nsk1512/find-my-concert/README.md

 With the Find-my-concert website or iOS app, your fingertips become the gateway to a vibrant realm of concerts, sports matches, theatrical performances, and more.
 Seamlessly navigate through an extensive catalog of events, powered by cutting-edge location technology that tailors recommendations to your city, giving you an exclusive passport to the hottest happenings near you. :musical_note:

 ## Tech Stack
-####(Built in both Angular, and Swift)
+Built in both Angular, and Swift :computer:
-- Front-end: Angular.js, HTML, CSS, SwiftUI
+- Front-end: Angular.js, HTML, CSS, Typescript, SwiftUI
 - Back-end: Node.js, Express.js, nginx
-- Database: local storage
+- Database: local storage, Alamofire (iOS networking library)
 - Deployment: Google Cloud Platform

 ## Features